redox-os/book/src/configuration-settings.md

 | `FILESYSTEM_SIZE` | The size in MB of the filesystem contained in the final Redox image.
 See the [Filesystem Size](#filesystem-size) section before changing it. |
 | `REDOXFS_MKFS_FLAGS` | Flags to the program that builds the Redox filesystem.
 The `--encrypt` option enables disk encryption. |
 | `PODMAN_BUILD` | If set to 0 (`PODMAN_BUILD?=0`), the build system will use the build environment from your Linux distribution or Unix-like system instead of Podman.
 See the [Native Build](./building-redox.md) page for more information. |
+| `PODMAN_CACHE_PULL` | If set to 1 will download the cached Podman container instead of creating one from scratch, disable if the cached container is broken
 | `FSTOOLS_IN_PODMAN` | If set to 1 (`FSTOOLS_IN_PODMAN=1`), the build system will build the installer inside Podman to avoid FUSE in the host system.
 See the [Installing without FUSE](./advanced-podman-build.md#installing-without-fuse) page for more information. |
 | `FSTOOLS_NO_MOUNT` | If set to 1 (`FSTOOLS_NO_MOUNT=1`), the installer will not use FUSE to create images.
 See the [Installing without FUSE](./advanced-podman-build.md#installing-without-fuse) section for more information. |
 | `CONTAINERFILE` | The Podman container configuration file.
 See the [Podman Build](./podman-build.md) page for more information. |